charlie-haley/tplink_smartplug_exporter/README.md

 Prometheus Exporter for TP-Link Smart Plugs

 ## Requirements
-If you want to use the ServiceMonitor, which is enabled by default.
-You'll need to have [prometheus-operator](https://github.com/prometheus-operator/prometheus-operator) deployed to your cluster, see [values](charts/tplink-smartplug-exporter/values.yaml) to disable it if you'd like use ingress instead.
+If you want to use the ServiceMonitor (which is enabled by default) you'll need to have [prometheus-operator](https://github.com/prometheus-operator/prometheus-operator) deployed to your cluster, see [values](charts/tplink-smartplug-exporter/values.yaml) to disable it if you'd like use ingress instead.

 ## Installation